official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 terrorism.
 He recommended identifying an alternative policy which would command widespread international support.

-•  In December 2001, Mr Blair suggested a strategy for regime change in Iraq
+*  In December 2001, Mr Blair suggested a strategy for regime change in Iraq

 that would build over time, including “if necessary” taking military action without losing international support.

-•  The tactics chosen by Mr Blair were to emphasise the threat which Iraq might pose, rather than a more balanced consideration of both Iraq’s capabilities and intent; and to offer the UK’s support for President Bush in an effort to influence his decisions on how to proceed.
+*  The tactics chosen by Mr Blair were to emphasise the threat which Iraq might pose, rather than a more balanced consideration of both Iraq’s capabilities and intent; and to offer the UK’s support for President Bush in an effort to influence his decisions on how to proceed.

-•  That remained Mr Blair’s approach in the months that followed.
+*  That remained Mr Blair’s approach in the months that followed.

 ## Development of UK strategy and options, January to April 2002 –
 “axis of evil” to Crawford
 800. The following key findings are from Section 3.2:

-•  The UK continued to pursue implementation of the “smarter” economic sanctions regime in the first months of 2002, but continuing divisions between Permanent Members of the Security Council meant there was no agreement on the way forward.
+*  The UK continued to pursue implementation of the “smarter” economic sanctions regime in the first months of 2002, but continuing divisions between Permanent Members of the Security Council meant there was no agreement on the way forward.

-•  In public statements at the end of February and in the first week of March 2002,
+*  In public statements at the end of February and in the first week of March 2002,

 Mr Blair and Mr Straw set out the view that Iraq was a threat which had to be dealt with.

-•  At Cabinet on 7 March, Mr Blair and Mr Straw emphasised that no decisions had been taken and Cabinet was not being asked to take decisions.
+*  At Cabinet on 7 March, Mr Blair and Mr Straw emphasised that no decisions had been taken and Cabinet was not being asked to take decisions.
 Cabinet endorsed the conclusion that Iraq’s weapons of mass destruction (WMD)

-111

-Executive Summaryprogrammes posed a threat to peace and endorsed a strategy of engaging closely with the US Government in order to shape policy and its presentation.
+programmes posed a threat to peace and endorsed a strategy of engaging closely with the US Government in order to shape policy and its presentation.
-•  At Crawford, Mr Blair offered President Bush a partnership in dealing urgently with the threat posed by Saddam Hussein.
+*  At Crawford, Mr Blair offered President Bush a partnership in dealing urgently with the threat posed by Saddam Hussein.
 He proposed that the UK and US should pursue a strategy based on an ultimatum calling on Iraq to permit the return of weapons inspectors or face the consequences.

-•  Following his meeting with President Bush, Mr Blair stated that Saddam Hussein
+*  Following his meeting with President Bush, Mr Blair stated that Saddam Hussein
-•  The acceptance of the possibility that the UK might participate in a military
+*  The acceptance of the possibility that the UK might participate in a military

 had to be confronted and brought back into compliance with the UN.